Wind power in France: Onshore

 Onshore wind power is projected to rise to 15,000 MW by 2018 and between a low target scenario of 21,800 MW and a high target scenario of 26,000 MW by 2023.

 Offshore

-Between 2004 and 2011, high price and local fishing communities prevented some projects in the public ocean domain.
+Between 2004 and 2011, high costs and local fishing communities prevented some projects in the public ocean domain.
 After 2013, information was improved, and permissioning was moved from local to national regulatory authority.

-The commercial offshore wind power project came on line in 2022 with 480 MW capacity.
+The first commercial offshore wind power project came on line in 2022 with 480 MW capacity.
 By 2023 another traditional 3,000 MW of capacity is expected to come online with an additional 500 to 6,000 MW of performance dependent installation planned.
 Marine energy including floating wind turbines will add an additional 100 MW as well as an additional 200 to 2000 MW of capacity by 2023.
 Overall including marine energy offshore installed capacity will rise to between 3,100 and 11,100 MW by 2023.
 French law requires owners to decommission facilities at their end-of-life.

+The 2022 plan for 2050 is for 40 GW of offshore wind energy.

+Onshore auctions

+Auctions started in 2018 and in 2021 France introduced a scheme to combine auctions for all types of renewables, called PPE2.

-Offshore wind farms
+Offshore auctions

-The following offshore windfarm projects listed have submitted their applications for consent.
+The following offshore windfarm projects listed have been successful at the auctions.